John Overington

-John Overington (born June 5, 1946 in Laurel, Maryland) is an American politician and a Republican member of the West Virginia House of Delegates representing District 62 since January 1999.
+John Overington (June 5, 1946 – January 27, 2026) was an American politician who was a Republican member of the West Virginia House of Delegates, representing District 62 from January 1999.
 Overington served consecutively from January 1985 until January 2003 and from January 2003 until January 2013 in the District 54 and District 55 seats.

 Education

 Overington earned his BS in chemistry from Washington College with graduate studies in philosophy at George Washington University.

+Death

+Overington died on January 27, 2026, at the age of 79.